Henfield Museum

 4. Henfield High Street, West Sussex, AD 1850.
 This gives a realistic though impressionistic view of the High Street at this time, and was based on a contemporary photograph.
 The George Hotel and other buildings on the left still exist today.

 Born in 1909, Veronica was the daughter of Brighton artists Averill & Charles Burleigh.
-Studying at the Slade School of Fine Art from 1927-30 under artist (and surgeon) Henry Tonks, she moved to Henfield in 1970.
-Frequently travelling to South Africa and making annual visits to exhibit in Rhodesia, she held 23 one man shows in the latter country.
-Veronica died in 1999 and is buried at St. Peter's Church, Woodmancote.
+Studying at the Slade School of Fine Art from 1927-30 under artist (and surgeon) Henry Tonks, she moved to Blackstone near Henfield in 1970.
+Frequently travelling to South Africa, she made annual exhibitions in Rhodesia, holding 23 one man shows there.
+Veronica died in 1999 and is buried at St. Peter's, Woodmancote, her stone stating ‘Sussex Artist’.

-Exhibitions of her work were held at the New English Art Club; Royal Academy; Royal Institute of Painters in Watercolour; Royal Institute of Oil Painters; Society of Women Artists.
+This oil on canvas scene was likely painted in Sussex, during her earlier life when steam threshing was still common.
+Exhibitions of Burleigh’s work were held at the New English Art Club; Royal Academy; Royal Institute of Painters in Watercolour; Royal Institute of Oil Painters; Society of Women Artists, Sussex Women’s Art Club and via the Sussex Painters.

-Some information courtesy of the Hatfield Hines Gallery.
+Some information courtesy of the Hatfield Hines Gallery and the Toovey's blog.

 Picture